-- c.
-Employee commuters who leave/enter the state on a daily basis and have work-based COVID-19 screening procedures do not need to quarantine.
-Employees who occasionally travel to or from Maryland for work-related purposes should, to the extent reasonably practicable, comply with the quarantine and testing recommendations above. - iv.
-Based on a public health cluster, outbreak, or contact tracing investigation, an individual may be directed by the Maryland Department of Health (MDH) or a local health department to be tested.
+- b.
+Travel to the District of Columbia, the Commonwealth of Virginia, the Commonwealth of Pennsylvania, and the States of Delaware and West Virginia by Marylanders is exempt from this testing requirement. - c.
+Employee commuters who leave/enter the state on a regular basis and have work-based COVID-19 screening procedures do not need to quarantine.
+Employees who occasionally travel to or from Maryland for work-related purposes shall, to the extent reasonably practicable, comply with the quarantine and testing requirements above.